 Impotence, also known as erectile dysfunction, is defined as a consistent inability to sustain an erection sufficient for sexual intercourse.
 In the United States, between 10 and 15 million men are affected by this disorder.
 Many are unaware that it can be treated, either medically or surgically, and cured.

-While the incidence of the disorder increases with age - about 5 percent of men at the age of 40 and between 15 and 25 percent of men at the age of 65 experience impotence - erectile dysfunction is not inevitable.
+While the incidence of the disorder increases with age - about 5% of men at the age of 40 and between 15% and 25%of men at the age of 65 experience impotence - erectile dysfunction is not inevitable.

 The underlying causes of impotence may include:

 When these conditions are managed or cured, impotence may disappear.

 Surgery, including prostate surgery, may injure nerves and arteries located near the penis, causing erectile dysfunction.
 High blood pressure medications, antihistamines, antidepressants, tranquilizers, appetite suppressants and other prescribed drugs may also contribute to impotence.